ermlikeyeah/ermlikeyeah.github.io/_posts/2019-09-26-the-problem-observed.markdown

 * There is a situation where a problem has been observed.
 * Is there something we can do to solve the problem?
 * There is?
 Here is a possible solution to the problem.
-* Does it seem any good?
-Could we implement this solution?
+* Does the solution seem any good?
+* Could we implement this solution?

 Sometimes people agree with the suggested solution put forward.
 And sometimes of that sometimes the solution is implemented.